-You chose a beautiful fabric but it is turning into a nightmare to work with because the threads are falling out of the fabric and creating a mess to work with.
+You chose a beautiful fabric but it is turning into a nightmare to work with because the threads are falling out and creating a mess to work with.
 Some fabrics can almost seem like they are throwing off spider webs of thread.
 The good news is that there are many ways to deal with fabric that seems like it is going to fall apart before you can sew it together.

 01 of 06

 Did you know you can apply a seam finish before you sew the seam?
-The trick is to accurately use the same measurements on the entire seam finish or mark the seam line before you sew the seam finish so that you still maintain accurate seam lines.
+The trick is to accurately use the same measurements on the entire seam finish or mark the seam line before you sew the seam finish so you still maintain accurate lines.
 Even a simple clean seam finish can tame what seems like uncontrollable fraying fabric.

 02 of 06